Perhaps it says more about my gullibility than anything else, but this WSJ interview with former AG Alberto Gonzales leaves me almost speechless:

 During a lunch meeting two blocks from the White House, where he served under his longtime friend, President George W. Bush, Mr. Gonzales said that “for some reason, I am portrayed as the one who is evil in formulating policies that people disagree with.
 I consider myself a casualty, one of the many casualties of the war on terror.” (emphasis supplied)

 In one of his final acts before leaving office, Mr. Gonzales denied he was planning to quit, even though he had told the president of his intention to resign.
-Asked about the misleading comment Tuesday, he said: “At that point, I didn’t care."At that point?
+Asked about the misleading comment Tuesday, he said: “At that point, I didn’t care.”